 Each year, the Administration submits an SA appropriations budget request as part of the President’s budget submission.
 The Administration may also request legislative amendments to authorization and appropriations laws from Congress.
 Congress reviews requests, authorizes and appropriates funds, and enacts necessary legislative amendments for carrying out SA programs.
 Appropriations may also be requested to reimburse the DoD for the value of items furnished under Military Assistance Drawdown.
 In the event appropriations are not enacted prior to the beginning of the fiscal year essential activities are usually carried out under a Continuing Resolution Authority (CRA).
 The CRA is a temporary or stopgap appropriation made by Congress and contains special rules for expenditures.

 C1.2.2.
 Legislative Authorities for Security Cooperation.
-Security cooperation (SC) authorizations and appropriations are provided primarily under annual DoD Appropriations Acts and Supplementals and a range of other Title 10 provisions.
-These authorities and programs are discussed in detail in Chapter 15.
+Security cooperation (SC) authorizations and appropriations are provided primarily under annual DoD Appropriations Acts, Supplementals, and a range of other Title 10 provisions.
+These authorities and programs are discussed in detail in Chapter 11 and Appendix 8.

 C1.2.3.
 Executive Orders for Security Assistance.
 Detailed SA delegations are also found in Executive Order (E.O.)
 13637.
 Executive Order (EO) 13637.
 This EO allocates authority and responsibility for SA principally to the Secretary of Defense and the Secretary of State.
 The Secretary of Defense authority is further delegated to the Deputy Secretary of Defense, to the Under Secretary of Defense for Policy (USD(P)), and finally to the Director, DSCA, in DoD Directive 5105.65.